Honor and the Online Archery Match

 Special mention will be made for metrics alongside total score.
 Of the remaining archers after highest score, the most hits on target will be acknowledged.
 Tie breaks in these special mentions follow the same precedence as ranking as appropriate.
 Of the remaining archers after highest score and highest hits an archer will receive a nod for the most golds.

-A competitor’s rating is the representation of their skill over the course of multiple shoots.
+A competitor’s online archery rating is the representation of their skill over the course of multiple shoots.
 Ratings can be used along with or instead of Classifications to sort archers more evenly based on their skill.
 Rating are cumulative and are calculated based on the last three submitted scores.
 The calculation takes into account overall score, hits on targets, and golds.
 Scores older than one year will not count toward an archer’s rating.

 - Unrated: an archer with fewer than three recorded scores, or a rating score below .5.